immersive-web/webxr-ar-module/explainer.md

   }
 }

-// Restore the page to normal after exclusive access has been released. function onSessionEnd() {
+// Restore the page to normal after an immersive session has ended. function onSessionEnd() {
   gl.bindFramebuffer(gl.FRAMEBUFFER, null);